inarizushi/fungus-site/docs/commands/narrative_commands.md

 Description | System.String | Notes about the option text for other authors, localization, etc.
-Target Block | Fungus.Block | Block to execute when this option is selected Hide If Visited | System.Boolean | Hide this option if the target block has been executed previously Set Menu Dialog | Fungus.MenuDialog | A custom Menu Dialog to use to display this menu.
+Target Block | Fungus.Block | Block to execute when this option is selected Hide If Visited | System.Boolean | Hide this option if the target block has been executed previously Interactable | Fungus.BooleanData | If false, the menu option will be displayed but will not be selectable Set Menu Dialog | Fungus.MenuDialog | A custom Menu Dialog to use to display this menu.
 All subsequent Menu commands will use this dialog.

 ## Menu Timer